Conrad Harder

-Conrad Harder Weibel Schandorf (born 7 April 2005) is a Danish professional footballer who plays as a forward for Bundesliga club RB Leipzig and the Denmark national team.
+Conrad Harder Weibel Schandorf (born 7 April 2005) is a Danish professional footballer who plays as a forward for club Strasbourg, on loan from club RB Leipzig, and the Denmark national team.

 Club career

 KB

 Harder played for the under-14 team for KB.

 Nordsjælland

 Harder is a product of FC Nordsjælland where he worked his way up through the youth ranks.
 After a strong 2022–23 season for the club's U-19 team, scoring 27 goals in 24 games, Harder made his official debut for FC Nordsjælland in the final Danish Superliga match of the 2022–23 season against Viborg FF, when the 18-year-old striker came on for the last three minutes of the match.

 He made four appearances in the first four games of the 2023–24 season, where he also scored his first goal for the club, before FC Nordsjælland announced on 5 September 2023, that they had signed a new three-year full-time contract with Harder, who would also be promoted permanently to the first team squad.
-After a good start to the 2024-25 season, with two goals in Harder's second game of the season, the club confirmed on 22 August 2024 that they had extended Harder's contract until June 2028.
+After a good start to the 2024–25 season, with two goals in Harder's second game of the season, the club confirmed on 22 August 2024 that they had extended Harder's contract until June 2028.